roncampbell/NICAR2023/Analyzing nonprofit data in R.md

 * Comment out a line with the <code>#</code> (hash) mark

 We'll be using these libraries: tidyverse, httr, readxl, lubridate, XML and xml2.
 If you haven't already installed them, you'll need to do so before loading them for the class.

-In this class, I'm going to teach using smaller files while providing you with scripts that use much larger files - files that probably would break the conference wifi.